getml/getml.com/src/docs/index.md

 <div class="w-80-lg margin-auto-lg mb-4-lg" markdown>

 ##### Whats under the hood? {.accent .center-lg_ }
-## Learning from billions of features with getML and a few lines of Python {.h2-lg .center-lg_ .mb-1-lg_ .mt-0}
+## Billions of Features with a few lines of code {.h2-lg .center-lg_ .mb-1-lg_ .mt-0}

 Think of getML as Tensorflow - just for relational data.
 {.center-lg_ .large-lg .impact .hidden}

-GetML is a high-performance machine learning software for predictive analytics on relational and time series data.
-At the heart of getML's innovation are four novel feature learning algorithms that automate manual feature engineering using supervised.
-GetML enables the creation of end-to-end prediction pipelines capable of learning from terabytes of raw relational data, enabling unparalleled model accuracy within days worth of work.
+getML is a high-performance machine learning software for predictive analytics on relational and time series data.
+At the heart of getML's innovation are four novel feature learning algorithms that automate manual feature engineering using supervised learning. getML enables the creation of end-to-end prediction pipelines capable of learning from terabytes of raw relational data, achieving unparalleled model accuracy within days' worth of work.
 {.center-lg_ .medium-lg .mb-2-lg}

 <div class="w-80-lg margin-auto-lg" markdown>